-The achievement of the goals of the Energy Performance of Buildings Directive (EPBD) (2010/31/EU) [48] to turn the European building stock into almost zero energy and of the Energy Efficiency Directive (2012/27/EC) [49] to meet its 20% energy efficiency goal by 2020 has put immense pressure on all phases of the construction sector's production process.
-The production and employment of renewable technology and energy-efficient structures, including the use of recycled materials in both new and renovated houses, was projected to make up a significant proportion of the contribution.
-In addition, the Ecodesign Directive (2009/125/EC) [50] laid down a roadmap for refining and improving the performance of a range of energy-related materials, especially materials used in construction, like windows and insulation materials, intending to minimize their environmental consequences and generate energy and cost reductions for both industries and consumers.
-As noted in the Roadmap to a Resource Efficient Europe (COM(2011)571) [51], the goal is to achieve a high resource and costeffective conversion of the building stock, which is intended to be accomplished by the use of lifecycle methods for achieving advanced design features, the use of advanced recycled materials and high CDW recycling rates.
-Via the communication 'Towards a Circular Economy: A Zero Waste Policy for Europe' (COM(2014)398) [52], the EC launched the intention to shift the economy away from the straightforward 'take-make-consume and dispose' paradigm towards a more circular economy in all industries.
-The European IPP Communication (COM (2003)302) [53] defined LCA as the best mechanism for evaluating the possible environmental consequences of materials.
-Accordingly, the need for improved quality-assured life-cycle data availability has therefore contributed to the introduction of EPLCA, which seeks to support the market and government demands in terms of accessibility, interactivity, and quality of life-cycle data and surveys [47].

-The EC has also established a standard series, which establishes a system for assessing the energy performance of buildings using a life-cycle methodology, considering the performance details and capabilities of a construction (EN 15643- 2:2011) [47].
-The methodology extends to all types of structures, and the sustainability evaluation utilizes both quantitative and qualitative metrics to measure the environmental, cultural and financial performance of establishment work [54].
+The achievement of the goals of the Energy Performance of Buildings Directive (EPBD) (2010/31/EU) [59] to turn the European building stock into almost zero energy and of the Energy Efficiency Directive (2012/27/EC) [60] to meet its 20% energy efficiency goal by 2020 has put immense pressure on all phases of the construction sector's production process.
+The production and employment of renewable technology and energy-efficient structures, including the use of recycled materials in both new and renovated houses, were projected to make up a significant proportion of the contribution.
+In addition, the Ecodesign Directive (2009/125/EC) [61] laid down a roadmap for refining and improving the performance of a range of energy-related materials, especially materials used in construction, like windows and insulation materials, intending to minimize their environmental consequences and generate energy and cost reductions for both industries and consumers.
+As noted in the Roadmap to a Resource Efficient Europe (COM(2011)571) [62], the goal is to achieve a high resource and costeffective conversion of the building stock, which is intended to be accomplished by the use of life-cycle methods for achieving advanced design features, the use of advanced recycled materials and high CDW recycling rates.
+Via the communication 'Towards a Circular Economy: A Zero Waste Policy for Europe' (COM(2014)398) [63], the EC launched the intention to shift the economy away from the straightforward 'take-make-consume and dispose' paradigm toward a more circular economy in all industries.
+The European IPP Communication (COM (2003)302) [64] defined LCA as the best mechanism for evaluating the possible environmental consequences of materials.
+Accordingly, the need for improved quality-assured life-cycle data availability has contributed to the introduction of EPLCA, which seeks to support the market and government demands regarding accessibility, interactivity, and quality of life-cycle data and surveys [58].
+The EC has also established a standard series, which creates a system for assessing the energy performance of buildings using a life-cycle methodology, considering the performance details and capabilities of a construction (EN 15643-2:2011) [58].
+The methodology extends to all types of structures, and the sustainability evaluation utilizes both quantitative and qualitative metrics to measure the environmental, cultural and financial performance of establishment work [65].

-4.1.3.2 Comparative assessment of Current Advancements in the Development of LCA Indicators
+4.1.3.2 Comparative Assessment of Current Advancements in the Development of LCA Indicators

 Service standards and principles of the European Commission include the costing of any action taken for the EPCs' issuance and procedures, guided by the benefit of the European citizen.
-According to this, the development of indicators of an economic nature, such as energy \notin/m^2 of building systems either it is of electricity, oil, or gas utilization, will enable the interpretation of the individual elements of buildings' energy performance into monetary normalized values, based on the wellestablished concept of whole life cycle costing.
-The delivery of such indicators will enable also the employment of EPCs for the financial assessment of buildings' energy upgrade measures and will allow the exploitation of the information produced by EPCs by energy audit processes, bridging the gap between the energy-related directives of EPBD and EED.
+According to this, the development of indicators of an economic nature, such as energy €/m2 of building systems whether it is of electricity, oil, or gas utilization, will enable the interpretation of the individual elements of buildings' energy performance into normalized monetary values, based on the well-established concept of whole life cycle costing.
+The delivery of such indicators will also enable the employment of EPCs for the financial assessment of buildings' energy upgrade measures.
+It will allow the exploitation of the information produced by EPCs by energy audit processes, bridging the gap between the energy-related directives of EPBD and the energy efficiency.
 This will be accomplished, in compliance with the IEA EBC Annex 56, with the inclusion of the documentation of the economic indicator, which may be employed in EPCs based on the inputs, the outputs, the scope, and the normalization factors.